JDIS/jdis-games-2018/clients/java/README.md

 - `gold`: List of positions (`Vector2` objects) for *gold* resources

+Use getAllResources() to get a list of all resources on the map.

 ### Virus
 Dangerous stationary cell on the map that, when eaten, causes the eating cell to explode (split and lose mass).
-It will remove 40% of the cell's mass and force it to split once and its `children` to split once.
+It will remove 40% of the cell's mass and force it to split once and its `children` to split once (resulting in 4 sub-cells).

-A `Cell` will explode if it mostly overlaps a virus and has 10% more mass.
+A `Cell` will explode if it mostly overlaps a virus and has at least 10% more mass.
 It is safe to hide under a virus if the cell is smaller.

 #### Attributes
 - `radius`: Radius of the virus, influenced by its current mass